Write a Java Command

 }

-// The driver object can handle the Browser UI, eg: open a url
+// The driver object can handle the Browser UI, e.g., open a URL

 this.driver.open("about:blank");